Core Idea

 - Teams organized around individual specialists (see Conway’s-Law)

-- No time or incentive for knowledge sharing (“we must ship”)
+- No time or incentive for knowledge sharing; promotion of individual heroism

 - Knowledge hoarding for job security (see Knowledge-Silos-Pattern)